pantry/pantry.github.io/core/security.md

 server_public_key: the-servers-public-key
 {% endhighlight %}

-and run the with the option `--curve-key-file keys.yml`.
+and run `pantry` the with the option `--curve-key-file keys.yml`.
 This should connect and running a simple `status` or `echo` request should be sufficient to fill out the rest of the Client's keys, allowing any future requests from this CLI.

 #### Debugging Issues with Curve